Instructions for Authors

 This would facilitate proper identification and traceability to their professional profile and respective institutions.

-The suggested reviewers cannot have a conflict of interest as described here:
+The suggested reviewers cannot have a conflict of interest.
+Examples of conflicts of interest include, but are not limited to:

 Proofs

 Corrections to the proofs should be restricted to printer’s errors only.
-Please read, correct and return the proof to the Editorial Office within 3 working days.
+Please read, correct, and return the proof to the Editorial Office within 3 working days.
 A delay in the return of proof may result in the paper not being published without your corrections or may postpone publication.
-It is the authors' responsibility to ensure no errors in the proof.

 Mark the corrections in the PDF file using the “comment” option.
-Changing the PDF file's contents or providing the corrections as a separate list is not considered appropriate.
+Changing the PDF's contents or providing corrections as a separate list is not considered appropriate.
 All corrections have to be made using ONLY the “comment” function.
-Changing anything in the PDF renders it unusable for us (this includes changes to the text and tables/figures, as well as adding watermarks).
-It is also unethical because the editors need to be able to track each correction you make.
+Changing anything in the PDF renders it unusable for us (including changes to text and tables/figures, as well as adding watermarks).
 Do not lock the comments on the proof – we need to be able to remove them.

-Please note that since October 1, 2021, after the article is published ahead of print, it cannot be changed (this also encompasses affiliations and authors’ order).
-Such a stipulation stems from requirements set by scientific databases in which the papers published in Adv Clin Exp Med are stored.
+Please note that since October 1, 2021, once an article is published ahead of print, it cannot be changed (including affiliations and author order).
+Such a stipulation stems from requirements set by scientific databases that store papers published in Adv Clin Exp Med.